![]() |

 -

 As with virtually all European trains, there's no check-in.
 Just stroll into the station, find your train and get on, any time before it leaves.
-And yes, Zurich & Prague stations are both safe at night, with plenty of people around.
-The sleeper attendant will normally greet you on the platform at the door to the sleeping-car and check your reservation.
+And yes, Zurich & Prague stations are safe at night with plenty of people around.
+The sleeper attendant normally greets you on the platform at the door to the sleeping-car and checks your reservation.
 He'll come round and see you soon after departure to take your ticket or pass.
-See Zurich HB station information.
-See Prague Hlavni station information.
+Zurich HB station guide.
+Prague Hlavni station guide.

 -